Skip to content

 About this variety

-The Nagabon is a hybrid cross between a Scotch Bonnet and a Naga (Ghost Pepper), combining the fruity Caribbean flavor of the Scotch Bonnet with the intense heat of superhot chilies.
+The Nagabon is a hybrid cross between a Scotch Bonnet and a Naga (Ghost Pepper), combining the fruity Caribbean flavour of the Scotch Bonnet with the intense heat of superhot chilies.
 This relatively recent hybrid delivers extreme heat while maintaining some of the tropical sweetness characteristic of its Scotch Bonnet parentage.
-The pepper typically matures to a vibrant red color with a wrinkled, bumpy surface similar to other superhot varieties.
+The pepper typically matures to a vibrant red colour with a wrinkled, bumpy surface similar to other superhot varieties.

 History & lineage